-The Java Tool offers several context functions that support a user friendly and effective operation of the tool.
-The context functions are described in the respective chapters.
+The Java Tool offers several context functions that support a user friendly and effective operation.
+The individual context functions are described in their respective chapters.

-→ To execute a context function, use the right mouse button on the corresponding field and select the desired function.
+➔ To execute a context function, click the right mouse button on the corresponding field and select the desired function.